g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 But one of the promises of Greek scepticism was <a href="{{ata}}">equanimity</a>!
 Maybe it's like Keanu:

 > I'm at that stage in life where I stay out of discussions.
-Even if you say 1+1=5, you're right - have fun.
+Even if you say 1+1=5, [I just reply] "you're right - have fun".

 <br>